viktor-podzigun/scala-impatient/README.md

 21. Implicits
 22. Delimited continuations

-Almost all solutions covered with corresponding tests.
+Almost all solutions are covered with corresponding tests.
 You can build and run tests and see the coverage by using the following command:

 ```bash
 activator clean coverage test coverageReport